-As opposed to the backup index, an archive index that could not be corrected by the check index function cannot be recovered automatically since it is not saved automatically.
+As opposed to the backup index, an archive index cannot be recovered automatically since it is not saved automatically.
 It is therefore recommended to back up the archive indexes by means of a backup plan or by the Archive Index Database Backup Function (see above), so that in the event of a corruption you can recover it from the backup.